Main Index

 flatten may vary over time

-Note that there is an envelope value for every segment of sound, and that this may be considerably more widely spaced than, for example, the control points specified by ksmps in a Csound orchestra (often set to 15 samples).- 8 GATE
+Note that there is an envelope value for every segment of sound, and that this may be considerably more widely spaced than, for example, the control points specified by ksmps in a Csound orchestra (often set to 15 samples).

 smoothing < 0 turns off the smoothing effect.